Table of Contents

-The moments of truth are considered an essential aspect of business dealings because if the experience is positive, then the brand has gained a loyal customer.
+The moment of truth is considered an essential aspect of business dealings because if the experience is positive, then the brand has gained a loyal customer.

 The fact is that if a customer is delighted after his interaction, then it means that the outcome was positive.
 In such circumstances, he will stay with the brand he was impressed with and not turn to another brand.

-The consumer generally researches a brand, product or service in the online market to decide so that he can make a purchase or reject that product.
-This is the first point of contact, and the interaction happens before a consumer makes a purchase and is known as zero moments of truth.
+The consumer generally researches a brand, product, or service in the online market to decide so that he can make a purchase or reject that product.
+This is the first point of contact, and the interaction happens before a consumer makes a purchase and is known as zero moments of truth (ZMOT).

-The concept of ZMOT has been introduced to the world by Google and describes the point when the online customer starts searching for information about a service, product or brand of his interests.
+The concept of ZMOT has been introduced to the world by Google and describes the point when the online customer starts searching for information about a service, product, or brand of his interest.
 The customers visit reviews and feedback before moving forward.

 This has a direct impact on brand reputation and customer reach.

-The reaction of a consumer towards a brand or a product or service through consumer feedback is often considered as the Third moment of truth.
-Will, the consumer, now become a brand advocate and give back the brand word-of-mouth publicity, is dependent upon this third moment of truth.
+The reaction of a consumer towards a brand or product or service through consumer feedback is often considered the Third moment of truth (TMOT).
+Will, the consumer, now become a brand advocate and give back the brand word-of-mouth publicity, is dependent upon this MOT.

 It is generally the stage when the user starts sharing his experiences with others and can create several other zero moments of truth for the brand.
-This moment of truth was added by Procter & Gamble and dealt with the product’s ability to fulfill the needs of a customer.
+This was added by Procter & Gamble and dealt with the product’s ability to fulfill the needs of a customer.

 This experience helps to shape the customer’s emotional response towards the brand and nudges him to write and share his opinion with others.
 Will he become a return customer and influence others is a million-dollar question that depends on a customer’s experience at this stage.

-There are two potential outcomes of the moment of truth, and these are
+There are two potential outcomes, and these are

 1. Magical moments